United States Coast Guard Auxiliary: Staff officers

-To carry out the Auxiliary program, DCDRs and FCs may appoint flotilla and division staff officers.
-The DCO may appoint district staff officers.
-A staff officer at the flotilla level is abbreviated FSO; at the division level, SO; and at the District level, DSO.
-Thus, the SO-CS is the Division Communications Services officer.
+To effectively execute the Auxiliary program, Division Commanders (DCDRs) and Flotilla Commanders (FCs) have the authority to appoint staff officers at the flotilla and division levels.
+At the district level, the District Commodore (DCO) is responsible for appointing district staff officers.
+The designations for these roles vary based on their level within the organization: at the flotilla level, the abbreviation is FSO; for the division level, it's SO; and at the district level, DSO is used.
+For instance, the term SO-CS denotes the Division Communications Services officer.

 The list of staff officers, with their official abbreviations, is: